Table of Contents

-Pediatric iron-deficiency anemia might involve multiple etiological factors, including low birth weight, nutritional deficiency, and gastrointestinal blood loss.
-Moreover, these factors vary according to age.
+Pediatric IDA might involve multiple etiologic factors, including low birth weight, nutritional deficiency, and gastrointestinal blood loss.
+These factors vary according to age.

 In infants younger than 6 months

-As there are many iron stores in the prenatal period to provide for body needs up to 6 months, in infants younger than 6 months, IDA develops due to low birth weight and perinatal blood loss/hemorrhage.
+Because iron is stored during the prenatal period to provide for an infant’s needs in the first 6 months after birth, IDA develops in infants younger than 6 months due to low birth weight and perinatal blood loss/hemorrhage.

-After six months, due to rapid growth, sufficient iron is needed to meet the need of the body.
+After 6 months, due to rapid growth, sufficient iron is needed to meet the needs of the body.
 In this period, nutritional iron deficiency is common.
-In addition, cow’s milk leads to gastrointestinal losses of iron and therefore is another factor.
+Cow’s milk leads to gastrointestinal losses of iron and, therefore, is another factor.

 In children older than 24 months (2 years)

-A major etiological factor in children older than 24 months leading to iron-deficiency anemia is chronic blood loss (ancylostomiasis).
-This might be due to a peptic ulcer, Meckel’s diverticulum or inflammatory bowel disease.
+A major cause of IDA in children older than 24 months is chronic blood loss (ancylostomiasis).
+This might be due to peptic ulcers, Meckel’s diverticulum, or inflammatory bowel disease.

 Classification of Iron Deficiency Anemia

 The characteristic feature of this stage is that there is reduced serum iron and transferrin saturation.
-In addition, there are reduced iron stores while hemoglobin and hematocrit values are normal.
+In addition, there are reduced iron stores, but hemoglobin and hematocrit values are normal.

-This stage is characterized by frank features of iron-deficiency anemia in which there are depleted iron stores and serum iron, and transferrin saturation, as well as a reduced level of hemoglobin and hematocrit and manifesting associated symptoms.
+This stage is characterized by frank features of IDA in which there are depleted iron stores, depleted serum iron, and transferrin saturation, as well as reduced levels of hemoglobin and hematocrit and associated symptoms.

 Pathophysiology of Iron Deficiency Anemia

-The only source of iron in the prenatal period is through the placenta.
+The only source of iron during the prenatal period is through the placenta.
 In the last stage of pregnancy, the aggregate sum of iron in the fetus is 75 mg/kg.
-The level of iron in breast milk is at the most elevated level in the first month and the absorption of iron from breast milk is significantly high around 50%.
-Although the absorption of iron from breast milk is high, it is still inadequate for growth rate; therefore, the iron from the iron stores is extracted to meet the needs of a body.
+The level of iron in breast milk is highest during the first month after birth, and the absorption of iron from breast milk is approximately 50%.
+Although this absorption rate is high, it is still inadequate for the infant’s growth rate; therefore, iron is extracted from the iron stores to meet the infant’s needs.

-In infants with normal weight, the iron stores are sufficient for 6 months.
-However, the iron stores of infants with low birth weight or blood loss depleted before six months.
-This eventually leads to iron-deficiency anemia.
-In addition, solid foods lacking an adequate amount of iron and consumption of cow’s milk further worsen the condition because they disrupt the absorption of iron from intestinal mucosa.
+In infants with normal weight, the iron stores are sufficient for 6 months after birth.
+However, the iron stores of infants with low birth weight or blood loss can be depleted before 6 months.
+This eventually leads to IDA.
+Consumption of cow’s milk and solid foods that lack adequate iron can further worsen the condition because they disrupt the absorption of iron through the intestinal mucosa.

-In older children, iron-deficiency anemia usually underlies some chronic causes.
-These might include gastrointestinal disruption, such as peptic ulcer, polyp or inflammatory bowel disease.
+In older children, IDA is usually caused by an underlying chronic gastrointestinal disruption, such as peptic ulcers, polyps, or inflammatory bowel disease.

 Clinical Features of Iron Deficiency Anemia

-Mild iron-deficiency in children usually remains asymptomatic.
+Children with mild iron deficiency usually remain asymptomatic.
 Symptoms and signs vary according to severity.
-In general, in severe cases, children presented with common symptoms of anemia and specific signs of iron-deficiency anemia.
+In severe cases, children generally present with common symptoms of anemia and specific signs of IDA.

-Symptoms appear in severe cases of iron-deficiency anemia.
-These might underlie the involvement of skin, musculoskeletal system, cardiovascular system, nervous system and gastrointestinal system.
+Symptoms appear in children with severe cases of IDA and can involve the skin, musculoskeletal system, cardiovascular system, nervous system, and gastrointestinal system.

-Unhappiness, a lack of co-operation and shorter attention span demonstrating low infant behavior record (IBR) and lower mental development index (MDI).
-However, both IBR and MDI go back to normal once the iron deficiency is corrected.
+Note: Pallor, fatigue, irritability, anorexia, diarrhea, and weakness are common symptoms of IDA in children.
+Unhappiness, a lack of cooperation, and shorter attention span might lead to low scores on Bayley’s Infant Behavior Record (IBR) and Mental Development Index (MDI).
+However, both IBR and MDI scores will return to normal ranges once the iron deficiency is corrected.

 - Effort capacity is decreased.

-- Fatty children are seen in the wake of cow’s milk consumption that leads to weight gain and poor muscle tone.
+- Cow’s milk consumption leads to excess fat deposits, weight gain, and poor muscle tone.

-- Iron-deficiency decreases expression of dopamine receptors and leads to dysfunctional neurotransmitters.
+- Iron deficiency decreases the expression of dopamine receptors and leads to dysfunctional neurotransmitters.

 Investigations of Iron Deficiency Anemia

-Diagnosis of iron-deficiency anemia is made on the basis of demonstration of microcytic hypochromic anemia, reduced body/serum iron, anisocytosis, and poikilocytosis.
-Hemoglobin in severe cases of IDA might be as low as 3 – 4 g/dL.
-The following investigations are significant in making.
+IDA is diagnosed on the basis of microcytic hypochromic anemia, reduced body/serum iron, anisocytosis, and poikilocytosis.
+In severe cases, hemoglobin might be as low as 3–4 g/dL.

 The following investigations are significant in making a diagnosis: